 Statistics From the National Health Interview Survey

-- Child complementary health practices questionnaire (1MB PDF)
+- Child complementary health practices questionnaire - pages 83-90 (1MB PDF)

 The 2007 NHIS gathered data from 23,393 completed interviews with U.S. adults aged 18 years and over and 9,417 completed interviews for U.S. children aged 0–17.
 The 2007 complementary health approaches section included questions on 36 types of complementary therapies commonly used in the United States—10 types of provider-based therapies, such as acupuncture and chiropractic, and 26 other therapies that do not require a provider, such as herbal supplements and meditation.